 Frequently Asked Questions

 How do you get seasoning to stick to nuts?

 There are several ways you can do it, from using egg wash to blanching the nuts first in hot water.
 In this recipe, we chose to use butter instead.
 Using butter like how we did not only allow the spices to adhere to the nuts easily but also add a fragrant buttery taste to the nuts.

 What else can I use as a spice for the nuts?

-If you are leaning towards a spicy flavor, you can use chili powder.
+If you are leaning towards a spicy flavor, you can use chili or curry powder.
 Feel free to gauge the spiciness according to your tastes.
-Adding a bit of garlic powder can give your nuts a strong, smoky flavor.
+Adding a bit of garlic powder can give your nuts a warm earthy flavor.

 ConclusionStore these spiced nuts in an airtight container and take them out when you have guests over.
 These are great with cocktails or predinner drinks.

 Have your own special recipe to share?
 Submit Your Recipe Today!